-Hays Steilberg, Executive Vice President Management Development, on the integration of talent management and strategy at Bertelsmann.
+Hays Steilberg on the integration of talent management and strategy at Bertelsmann

-People have claimed before that some HR functions are disconnected from actual business.
+Undconsorten: People have claimed before that some personnel functions are disconnected from actual business.
 At Bertelsmann, with our support, you have also taken a different path.
 How did this come about?

-Hays Steilberg: I have two favorite examples.
-The first is the initial cohort from a top management pool – this was more than three years ago.
-They had the task to think about the company's attitude towards our most significant frenemies, Google, Amazon, Facebook and Plus X, as part of a board dialogue which took place over several months.
+Hays: I have two favorite examples.
+The first was the initial cohort from a top management pool – this was more than three years ago.
+They had the task to think about the company’s attitude towards our most significant frenemies, Google, Amazon, Facebook and Plus X, as part of a board dialogue which took place over several months.
 Of course, we supported the talents with various fact packs on core features, business models and insights into the current strategic business relationships with our division.
-We also provided them with a 'frenemy framework' for structured problem solving on this complex topic (see chart).
+We also provided them with a “frenemy framework” for structured problem solving on this complex topic (see chart).

 The second example is the work on relevant trends and topics sparked off by a meeting of our Chairman’s Council, which was held in London at the time.
 We identified big data, data analytics and machine learning as critical topics for us and discussed them more intensively.
 This initiative has resulted in various Group-wide initiatives.
 One example is a working group with four workstreams dedicated exclusively to data and tech.
 In addition, with our MediaN program, we have developed a rotation and development program for career starters that focuses specifically on talent from this market.
 We now have a worldwide network and interact with universities and other network groups.

 Undconsorten: We have already talked a lot about the added value for the business.
 What is the advantage of your talent management transformation for you and your team?